FeralWriting/PizzaStorePrototype/README.md

 ### Orders in Queue

-This page allows employees to see which orders have been recieved and the status of said orders.
+This page allows employees to see which orders have been received and the status of said orders.

 ### About Us/Customer Service